Aaron-Ochieng/go-geolocalization/README.md

 This project will help you learn about:

-- The basics of human-computer interface.
-- The basics of CSS.
+- Manipulation, display and storage of data
+- HTML
+- Events creation and display
-- Linking CSS and HTML.
+- JSON files and format

 ## Usage